All Entities are Not Created Equal: Examining the Long Tail for Ultra-Fine Entity Typing

 \subsection{UFET-LSTM \cite{choi-etal-2018-ultra}}

 UFET-LSTM frames mention typing as predicting free-form labels (e.g., criminal, victim).
 Because the label set is so large and unconstrained, they adopt a neural model that represents both the mention and its context: a BiLSTM with attention for the sentence, plus a CNN with attention for the mention span.
-Although the authors’ reported results rely on distant supervision and crowdsourced data, our analysis uses only the crowdsourced training data from UFET.
+Although the authors’ reported results rely on distant supervision and crowd sourced data, our analysis uses only the crowd sourced training data from UFET.
 Accordingly, we train a new LSTM-based model using that dataset and present the per-bin performance in Tab. \ref{tab:baseline_LSTM}.